 About Harry Rich

-I am an accredited Executive Coach, board chair, non-executive director and advisor with thirty years' experience of developing organisations and people in the commercial, public and non-profit sectors.
+I am an accredited Executive Coach, board chair, non-executive director and advisor with over thirty years’ experience helping organisations and their leaders grow, adapt and excel across the commercial, public and non-profit sectors.

-I am a non-practising solicitor, Companion of the Chartered Management Institute and Fellow of the Royal Society of Arts.
-I was a board member of the government’s Creative Industries Council, the US-based Design Management Institute, Advertising Standards Authority and a number of charities.
+I am a non-practising solicitor, a Companion of the Chartered Management Institute and a Fellow of the Royal Society of Arts.
+I have also served on the boards of the government’s Creative Industries Council, the US-based Design Management Institute, the Advertising Standards Authority and several charities.

 "Compared to other coaches I’ve had, my sessions with Harry were more structured, more actionable and never felt like fluff talk.
 Harry helped me achieve my coaching goals, our re-org is well underway, and I’m also happier in my work."